Nervosys/Botnix/CONTRIBUTING.md

    git switch --create update-hello <the desired base commit>
    ```

-3. Make the desired changes in the local Nixpkgs repository using an editor of your choice.
+3. Make the desired changes in the local Botpkgs repository using an editor of your choice.
    Make sure to:
    - Adhere to both the [general code conventions][code-conventions], and the code conventions specific to the part you're making changes to.
      See the [overview section][overview] for more specific information.